cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 ### Commiting your changes

 Next, we need to tell git that we're ready to commit to these changes.
 You can ask it to commit all recent changes with the following command, which also requires a human-readable message:
-`git commit -m "my first attempt"`
+`git commit -a -m "my first attempt"`

 The `-m` flag stands for the required message between quotes.